OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 Also, a feature branch is not intended to be deployed to production.
 Unlike a hotfix, which is an emergency production deployment to quickly solve a critical issue, a feature branch is only used for testing.

-A potential cost saving consequence of the limited audience a feature branch is exposed to is that you will likely be able to delete the deployments, and their underlying infrastructure, in the evening, and redeploy the feature branches again in the morning.
+By limiting the audience a feature branch is exposed to, you can also potentially save costs.
+This is because you can likely delete the deployments, and their underlying infrastructure, in the evening, and redeploy the feature branches again in the morning.
 Doing so means you no longer pay to host applications no one will ever use overnight.

 Feature branches are typically processed by a CI system as a convenient way to ensure the tests pass and then produce deployable artifacts.
-There is a compelling argument to be made that a CI system should produce a deployable artifact (if the code compiles) regardless of the test results given processes like Test Driven Development (TDD) encourage failing tests as a normal part of the development workflow.
+There is a compelling argument to be made that a CI system should produce a deployable artifact (if the code compiles) regardless of the test results, given processes like Test Driven Development (TDD) encourage failing tests as a normal part of the development workflow.

 A question then is how are feature branch artifacts versioned?

 Tools like GitVersion [provide examples showing feature branch names included in a SemVer prerelease field](https://Gitversion.net/docs/learn/branching-strategies/Gitflow/examples), resulting in versions like `1.3.0-myfeature`.
 Most package management tools have versioning strategies that expose components to accommodate a feature branch name.

 Where a package manager has no versioning guidelines, like Docker repositories, adopting a versioning scheme like SemVer is a good choice.

 :::hint
 The Maven versioning scheme has a quirk where a version with a qualifier, like `1.0.0-myfeature`, is considered to be a later version than an unqualified version, like `1.0.0`.
 However, using channel versions rules means qualified versions representing feature branches are not eligible for deployment to production environments, so the ordering of qualified and unqualified versions does not present an issue in Octopus.
 :::

-With all the above in mind, we can define a feature branch deployments as having the following qualities:
+With all the above in mind, we can define feature branch deployments as having the following qualities:

 * They are for testing only, and are not exposed in a production environment.
-* They are short lived, existing only while a corresponding branch in the version control system exists.
+* They are short lived, existing only while a corresponding branch exists in the version control system.
 * They may not be needed outside of business hours, providing cost savings if deployments can be shut down overnight.
 * They don't get promoted anywhere, and so have a lifecycle that includes a single deployment to a test environment.
-* They application artifacts are versioned in such a way as to identify the source feature branch.
+* Their application artifacts are versioned to identify the source feature branch.

 The next step is to model the rules above in Octopus.

 ## Octopus meta-steps

 Octopus includes a limited notion of meta-steps, which is a term we'll use to categorize steps that modify Octopus itself.

 The **Deploy a release** step is one example, which (as the name suggests) can be used to deploy a release created for another project.
 [Script steps can also dynamically generate some Octopus resources](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure).

 But meta-step functionality is somewhat ad-hoc and limited.
-What we need is a more comprehensive solution to create and destroy resources within Octopus to reflect the short lived nature of feature branches.
+We need a more comprehensive solution to create and destroy resources within Octopus to reflect the short lived nature of feature branches.

 The [Octopus CLI provides some additional functionality](https://octopus.com/docs/octopus-rest-api/octopus-cli), with the ability to create many Octopus resources like releases, channels, and environments.
-Unfortunately it does not include all the corresponding options to delete these resources, so it is not a complete solution.
+Unfortunately it does not include all the corresponding options to delete these resources, so it's not a complete solution.

-Another option is to use the REST API, which exposes every action that the web UI can perform.
+Another option is to use the REST API, which exposes every action the web UI can perform.
 However, I'd prefer to avoid writing a second CLI tool to manage the complete lifecycle of Octopus resources if possible.

 Fortunately the [Octopus Terraform provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) provides exactly what we need.
-Combining this provider with the existing Terraform deployment steps in Octopus allows us to create our own meta-steps, which in turn means we can manage the ephemeral Octopus resources we need to represent feature branches.
+Combining this provider with the existing Terraform deployment steps in Octopus allows us to create our own meta-steps.
+This in turn means we can manage the ephemeral Octopus resources we need to represent feature branches.

 ## Runbooks to manage feature branches